orikerbis/gitops-fruits-app/README.md

      - The Helm chart to use for deployment.
      - The values reference for each environment.
      - Sync policies to automate deployment.

+## About the Project

+This repository is **one of three repositories** that together form the complete platform:

+1. **Infrastructure Repository**:
+   - Manages cloud infrastructure using Terraform.
+   - Provisions resources such as EKS, VPC, AWS Load Balancer Controller, Nginx, and more.

+2. **GitOps Repository (This Repository)**:
+   - Manages Kubernetes application deployments using ArgoCD.
+   - Defines environment-specific configurations and sync policies to automate deployments.

+3. **Application Repository**:
+   - Contains the application codebase, Dockerfiles, and CI/CD pipelines for building and deploying the app.

+These repositories work together to deliver a fully automated, scalable, and GitOps-driven platform.